 The best ginger beer for Moscow mules is Fever-Tree brand ginger beer.
 Mara said, “It tastes the most like a Moscow mule,” and I wholeheartedly agreed.
 Fever-Tree’s ginger beer has the most clear and pronounced fresh ginger flavor, thanks to a blend of three gingers from Nigeria, Cochin and the Ivory Coast.

-I found my Fever-Tree at Natural Grocers, but I’ve also seen it at Whole Foods (I think), World Market and Amazon (affiliate link).
+I found my Fever-Tree at Natural Grocers, but I’ve also seen it at Whole Foods, World Market and Amazon (affiliate link).
 If you’re curious, you’ll find our ginger beer tasting notes below.

-I recommend Tito’s brand vodka for Moscow mules.
-It’s affordable, high quality and made not-so-far-away in Austin, Texas.
+Tito’s brand vodka is my go-t0 for Moscow mules.
+Tito’s is affordable, high quality and made not-so-far-away in Austin, Texas.
 The ginger beer dominates the other flavors so much that any decent vodka on your shelf will do, really.

 Copper Mug Notes